martinthomson/tmi/draft-thomson-tmi.md

 extent to which protocol designs depend on intermediaries makes the resulting system more robust.

-These principles are set out in three stages:
+These principles are progressive, with three stages:

 1. Prefer designs without intermediaries ({{prefer-services}});
 2. Failing that, control which entities can intermediate the protocol